 - Include any unsolicited or unauthorized advertising, promotional materials or other forms of solicitation

 Find connections.
 Click the “Contacts” tab at the top of your profile to search for colleagues and classmates.
-Click on “Add Connection” to search based on e-mail address, company, location, year of graduation and much more.
+Click on “Add Connection” to search based on email address, company, location, year of graduation and more.

 Search or post job listings.
-Search jobs based off of location and job field in the “Jobs” tab.
-If you are looking to hire an employee or intern, post a job listing here.
+Search jobs by of location and job field in the “Jobs” tab.
+If you are hiring, post a job listing here.

-Join Groups to discuss topics relevant to your interests, discuss ideas and meet people to network with.
+Join Groups to discuss topics and ideas relevant to your interests and meet people to network with.

 Making the most of your profile

 Headlines.
 The headline is a short field next to your profile picture that gives your name, current job position and employer, and main roles or positions of expertise that you possess.
-Utilize this space to accurately and intentionally describe positions you currently hold and what skills you have to offer.
+Utilize this space to accurately and intentionally describe positions you currently hold and skills you offer.

 Sections.
-LinkedIn allows users to add different sections to their profiles.
-These include things such as languages, projects you are/have been working on, volunteer experience, and honors received.
+LinkedIn allows users to add skills or accomplishments to their profiles.
+These include things such as languages spoken, projects you are/have been working on, volunteer experience and honors received.
 These can enrich your profile and add to your appeal when making connections.

 Summary.
-Similar to an “about me” section, the summary field is a great way to more specifically describe who you are, what goals you wish to achieve, and what skills and abilities you have to put forth.
+Similar to an “about me” section, the summary field is a great way to more specifically describe who you are, goals you wish to achieve and your skills and abilities.
 This section can also be used to explain or illustrate successes that you have experienced and results you have produced in your work.
-Important tip: try to remain concise and clear.
+Important tip: be concise and clear.

 Have Focus/Purpose.
-Since LinkedIn is not simply for casual social interactions, users are encouraged to network on LinkedIn with a particular intent in mind.
-Whether you are trying to find a job, connect with like-minded professionals at CSU and around Fort Collins, or learning more about a particular professional entity, having a focus will help make your time on LinkedIn more effective.
+Since LinkedIn is not simply for casual social interactions, users are encouraged to network on LinkedIn with particular intent in mind.
+Whether you are trying to find a job, connect with like-minded professionals or learning more about a professional entity, having a focus will help make your time on LinkedIn more effective.